Alternate Currencies#

 On WBS lines#

-You reopen the job card set up in our earlier example.
-On the ribbon, you choose Actions > Create WBS from Job Template.
+You reopen the project card set up in our earlier example.
+On the ribbon, you choose Actions > Create WBS from Project Template.

-You then see a message that says the job has an invoice currency and asks if you want to copy the currency from the job card.
+You then see a message that says the project has an invoice currency and asks if you want to copy the currency from the project card.
 You choose Yes.

 Afterward, you unhide the Invoice Currency Date and Invoice Currency Factor fields on the WBS lines.
 The contents of these fields are copied from the header.
 When a unit price is now calculated on a WBS line--that is, you didn’t select the Copy Budget checkbox, as you don’t want to use budget lines for detailed planning—the price will be converted in one of two ways:

-• A price specified in the invoice currency, for example, in the Job Resource Price table, will be converted into local currency and entered in the Unit Price (LCY) field.
+- A price specified in the invoice currency, for example, in the Project Resource Price table, will be converted into local currency and entered in the Unit Price (LCY) field.

 In our example, the system calculates a unit price (LCY) of EUR 70.
 This price is then converted into Canadian dollars by using the currency factor found on the WBS line.

-After calculation, you use the Assist button next to the Invoice Currency Factor field on the Job Billings tab and enter a factor of 1.5 for the current WBS version.
+After calculation, you use the Assist button next to the Invoice Currency Factor field on the Project Billings tab and enter a factor of 1.5 for the current WBS version.

 You are then asked if you want the new factor to apply to all existing WBS lines and their budget lines (or only to new WBS lines).
 You are also informed that the change has no effect on existing sales documents.
 You choose Yes.